chetanbg1/cbgwork1/README.md

 //why multiTreading
 //in a single threaded env, only one task at a time can be performed
 //CPU cycles are weasted .eg when waiting for user inout
-//multitasking allows idle CPU time jto be put to good use
+//multitasking allows idle CPU time to be put to good use

 //Thread
 //is an independent sequential path of execution with in a program